wjkristiansen/InCommand/readme.md

 rocket fuel dump
 ```

-Command arguments must be first in the argument list, preceding any parameter arguments.
+Command arguments must be first in the argument list, preceding any option arguments.
 Only one action is active in a given command.
 Note that `planets` itself represents a valid command scope.

-### Switch Parameters
+### Switch Options

-Switch parameters are prefixed with `--` (long form) or `-` (short form).
-Switch parameters represent a name/value pair and are expressed as `--<name> [value]`.
+Switch options are prefixed with `--` (long form) or `-` (short form).
+Switch options represent a name/value pair and are expressed as `--<name> [value]`.
 For example:

 ``` sh
 rocket launch --destination mars
 ```

-All switch parameters are declared with a name.
-Switch parameters may optionally be given a single-character (short form) name.
+All switch options are declared with a name.
+Switch options may optionally be given a single-character (short form) name.
 Short form switch arguments are preceded by a single `-` instead of `--`.
 For example:

 ``` sh
 rocket fuel refill --type oxygen